10.4 Quality and innovation in youth work

 Research and evidence supporting youth work

-Evaluation studies on the National Civil Service program include a study conducted by the Zancan Foundation in 2008 and a more recent one conducted by Confcooperative and Studio Cevas in 2017.
+Evaluation studies on the National Civic Service program include a study conducted by the Zancan Foundation in 2008 and a more recent one conducted by Confcooperative and Studio Cevas in 2017.
 The first one is based on a comparison between a sample of young people who had finished the program and another who had just started it.
-The second one, evaluates the effects of civil service on a sample of young volunteers 5 years after its conclusion, in comparison with a control group not involved in the program.
+The second one, evaluates the effects of civic service on a sample of young volunteers 5 years after its conclusion, in comparison with a control group not involved in the program.

 The most highlighted impacts of these studies are the enhancement of relational and communication skills (e.g., listening, knowing how to understand the point of view of others) and the enrichment of one's own network of relationships (e.g., new friendships), including those supporting one's career path.
 The study by Confcooperative found a significant impact on employability: the incidence of those who had found work was greater among former volunteers than in the control group.
-Another relevant study conducted by the National Institute for Public Policy Analysis (“Istituto Nazionale per l’Analisi delle Politiche Pubbliche – INAPP”, formerly ISFOL) in 2018 found an association between competences of active citizenship developed during the civil service and employability.
+Another relevant study conducted by the National Institute for Public Policy Analysis (“Istituto Nazionale per l’Analisi delle Politiche Pubbliche – INAPP”, formerly ISFOL) in 2018 found an association between competences of active citizenship developed during the civic service and employability.

 Monitoring and evaluation of educational policies for adolescents